Thank you for your response

 It is a 14-digit registration or a license number that is printed on all the food packages.
 The 14 digit registration number gives details about the assembling state, producer’s permit.
 This registration procedure is aimed to create more accountability on the FBO to maintain the quality of the food products.
 The licensing and registration procedure and requirements are regulated by Food Safety & Standards (Licensing and Registration of Food Business) Regulations, 2011.

-FSSAI registration or license is based on the business volume and premises.
-Depending upon the installed capacity or turnover or location, applicant premises are eligible for the license such as basic license, central license, and state license.
+FSSAI registration is based on the business types, turnover and capacity of production.
+Depending upon the installed capacity and turnover, FBOs are eligible for the license such as basic license, central license, and state license.

-FSSAI Registration is a basic license and it is required for all the FBO involved in the small-scale food business.
+FSSAI Registration is a basic license and it is required for all the FBOs involved in the small-scale food business.
 This category covers the following businesses:

 |1||Food production capacity (other than milk and meat)||Up to 100 kg/ltr per day|